Jan. 6 panel subpoenas McCarthy, four other GOP lawmakers – KION546

 Associated Press

-WASHINGTON (AP) — A House panel issued subpoenas Thursday to House Republican Leader Kevin McCarthy and four other GOP lawmakers in its probe into the violent Jan.
+WASHINGTON (AP) — House investigators said Thursday they have issued subpoenas to House Republican Leader Kevin McCarthy and four other GOP lawmakers as part of their probe into the violent Jan.
 6 insurrection, an extraordinary step that has little precedent and is certain to further inflame partisan tensions over the 2021 attack.

-The panel is investigating McCarthy’s conversations with then-President Donald Trump the day of the attack and meetings the four other lawmakers had with the White House as Trump and his aides worked to overturn his 2020 election defeat.

-Subpoenas for McCarthy, R-Calif., and Reps.
+The Jan.
+6 panel’s subpoenas for McCarthy, R-Calif., and Republican Reps.
 Jim Jordan of Ohio, Scott Perry of Pennsylvania, Andy Biggs of Arizona and Mo Brooks of Alabama come as the investigation is winding down and as the panel prepares for a series of public hearings this summer.

-After the announcement, McCarthy, who aspires to be House speaker if Republicans take the majority in midterm elections, told reporters that “I have not seen a subpoena” and that his view on the committee has not changed since they asked for his voluntary cooperation earlier this year.

-“They’re not conducting a legitimate investigation,” McCarthy said.
-“Seems as though they just want to go after their political opponents.”
+The committee has been investigating McCarthy’s conversations with then-President Donald Trump the day of the attack and meetings that the four other lawmakers had with the White House as Trump and his aides conspired how to overturn his defeat.
+They have been debating for months over whether to issue the subpoenas.

 McCarthy has acknowledged that he spoke with Trump on Jan.
 6, 2021, which happened as Trump’s supporters were beating police outside the Capitol and forcing their way into the building.
 But he has not shared many details.
 The committee requested information about his conversations with Trump “before, during and after” the riot.